T-mclennan/minesweeper-react/README.md

     - CloudWatch is used for Lambda and API access logs.

   ##### Frontend:
-    - The game has customizable parameters and layout, 3 kinds of mouse input.
+    - The game has customizable parameters and layout, 3 kinds of mouse input. (right, left, and double click)
     - The Landing, Settings, Game, and Standings pages were built with React and CSS.
     - AWS Amplify is used to connect with backend resources.
     - Jest & React-Testing-Library for unit testing.